-The Prince of Wales has visited the tomb of his "inspirational" paternal grandmother, Princess Alice, during his first trip to Jerusalem.
+The Prince of Wales has visited the tomb of his "inspirational" paternal grandmother, Princess Alice, during his first official trip to Jerusalem.

 She was honoured by Jewish people for humanitarian efforts in Nazi-occupied Athens during World War Two.